edfus/stream-editor/README.md

 }
 ```

 Special replacement patterns (parenthesized capture group placeholders) are well supported in a partial replacement, either for function replacements or string replacements.
-And all other concepts are designed to keep firmly to their origins in vanilla String.prototype.replace method, though the $& (also the 1st supplied value to replace function) and $1 (the 2nd param passed) always have a same value, supplying the matched substring in the 1st parenthesized capture group.
+And all other concepts are designed to keep firmly to their origins in vanilla String.prototype.replace method, though the $& (also the 1st supplied value to replace function) and $1 (the 2nd param passed) always have the same value, supplying the matched substring in 1st PCG.

 You can specify a truthy `isFullReplacement` to perform a full replacment instead.

 ### Updating content of files in streaming fashion.

-This package will create a readable and writable stream connected to a single file at the same time, disallowing any write operations to advance further than the current reading index.
+This package will create readable and writable streams connected to a single file at the same time, while disallowing any write operations to advance further than the current reading index.
 This feature is based on [rw-stream](https://github.com/signicode/rw-stream)'s great work.

 To accommodate RegEx replacement (which requires intact strings rather than chunks that may begin or end at any position) with streams, this package brings `separator` (default: `/(?<=\r?\n)/`) and `join` (default: `''`) options into use.
-You should NOT specify separators that may divide a RegEx search targeted text, which would result in undefined behavior.
+You should NOT specify separators that may divide text structures targeted by your RegEx searches, which would result in undefined behavior.

 Moreover, as the RegEx replacement part in `options` is actually optional, this package can be used to break up streams and reassemble them like [split2](https://github.com/mcollina/split2) does: